-It is the case that every kanji contains one -and only one- radical that gives it its general meaning, or ‘flavor’.
+Although a kanji may be composed of many radicals, only one of those radicals gives it its general meaning, or ‘flavor’.
 Thus, we can classify any kanji according to this one radical it has.
 Actually, radicals were originally selected to classify and index the kanjis in the kangxi dictionary, published in 1716.
 Still today, some Japanese and Chinese dictionaries are organized by radicals.

 Besides being able to use radical-based dictionaries, learning radicals is useful because they are a basic blocks of all kanjis.
 We can view kanjis as a random set of meaningless strokes, and learn them the hard way, by repetition, or we can view them as an organized set of meaningful components, each one adding some meaning to the kanji, which is much easier.

 We often refer to the radicals by number.
 In the tables below, the number of a radical in a given row and column, i.e., (row, column), is